polsys/ennemi/docs/potential-issues.md

 ```

 Similarly, you should use `pairwise_mi` when you want to calculate,
-well, the pairwise MI between variables.
+well, the pairwise MI between several variables.
-The calculation is parallelized and utilizes the symmetry of MI.
+The calculation is parallelized and automatically takes advantage of the symmetry of MI.

 If you have only some processor cores available for Python,
 you can override the `max_threads` parameter.
-You should not pass a value greater than the number of cores;
+You should not pass a value greater than the number of cores available;
 the additional threads will not make the estimation faster,
 but only increase the overhead of switching between threads.

 If you pass the `callback` parameter, make sure that the callback returns quickly.
-Only one thread of Python code can run at a time, for consistency reasons.
+Only one thread of Python code can run at a time for consistency reasons.
-The heavy computation is done in compiled code that can run simultaneously,
+The heavy computation is done in compiled code that can run in parallel with Python code,
-but some steps are done in Python.
-Time spent in a callback is not only time spent not calculating,
-but also competes of the Global Interpreter Lock with other threads.
+but the callback blocks execution of other callbacks and some `ennemi` internal code.